-- the student meets the criteria for one of the following ABSTUDY Awards: - Schooling B Award; or - Tertiary Award; or - o Masters and Doctorate Award; and - the student has a permanent home address that varies from his/her term address or for the address at which a student is required to sit an examination; and - the student was living at the permanent home address immediately prior to undertaking the travel; and
+- the student meets the criteria for one of the following ABSTUDY Awards: - o Schooling B Award; or - o Tertiary Award; or - o Masters and Doctorate Award; and - the student has a permanent home address that varies from his/her term address or for the address at which a student is required to sit an examination; and - the student was living at the permanent home address immediately prior to undertaking the travel; and

-- the travelling time and/or distance between the permanent home and the term address or the examination address can be considered to be unreasonable according to the principles set out in Chapter 26 Travel Time and Access; and - the journey is not precluded under the interstate travel rules; and - the person undertaking the journey is an approved traveller; and - the student is eligible for the type of specified travel being undertaken; and - if the student requires mandatory supervision under section 87.2.1.2 of this Manual, they are accompanied by a supervisor under section 88.4.2 of this Manual; and - from 1 July 2019, if the student is: - o under 18 years of age; and - o a primary or secondary student; and - seeking to have Centrelink pre-book their travel; they MUST - have a Safe Travel Plan, unless exceptional circumstances apply.
+- the travelling time and/or distance between the permanent home and the term address or the examination address can be considered to be unreasonable according to the principles set out in Chapter 26 Travel Time and Access; and - the journey is not precluded under the interstate travel rules; and - the person undertaking the journey is an approved traveller; and - the student is eligible for the type of specified travel being undertaken; and - if the student requires mandatory supervision under section 87.2.1.2 of this Manual, they are accompanied by a supervisor under section 88.4.2 of this Manual; and - from 1 July 2019, unless exceptional circumstances apply, a student MUST have a Safe Travel Plan in place if s/he is: - o under 18 years of age; and - o a primary or secondary school student; and - seeking to have Centrelink pre-book their travel.
 Guidelines for the development of appropriate Safe Travel Plans are at Appendix F of this Manual.